extendr/extendr/paper.md

 - "Writing R extensions" discusses in detail how to create a new interface between an external library or language and R's C API.

 - R's C API is one of the reasons why it is such language.
-Rcpp's in 2011 (cite)
+Rcpp's in 2011 [@rcpp_jss]

 - extendr started as an R-consortium funded project by Andy Thomason.
 - interfaces with R's C API